Ian-Webster/DataAccess/DataAccess/Example/DataAccess.Example.Database/MSSQL/README.md

 Start by running the docker file to create a MS-SQL server container;

-cd to \MSSQL\ms-sql-docker and run;
+Open a command prompt, cd to this folder and run;

 ```powershell
 docker-compose -f docker-compose.database.yaml up
 ```

-Once MS-SQL server is up and running run the docker file to create a Liquibase container and run an update command;
+Once the MS SQL server is up and running run the docker file to create a Liquibase container and run an update command;

 *note* at time of writing I've not been able to get dockers internal DNS to resolve the "ms-sql-net" network, the upshot of this is you have to follow these steps before you run the liquibase docker compose command;